-Although the many forces affecting inflation can be fairly complex, at a higher level, a few main drivers emerge.
-Inflation can affect the price you pay for a gallon of milk and the price you pay for a share of common stock.
-It is important to understand what causes high inflation because it can pose a powerful threat to your journey to financial independence.
-In extreme cases, it can keep you from retiring in comfort and even affect your ability to meet your day-to-day living expenses.
+Overlooking inflation can pose a powerful threat to your journey to financial independence.
+In extreme cases, it can keep you from retiring in comfort, and it can even affect your ability to meet your day-to-day living expenses.

-As more money floods the economy, the relative income of different professions isn't likely to change, so lawyers who made $100,000 before the inflation increase might be making $300,000 afterward.
+As more money floods the economy, the relative income of different professions isn't likely to change.
+Lawyers who made $100,000 before the inflation increase, for example, might be making $300,000 afterward.